 - A warm window sill, greenhouse, or conservatory

-Take the Basil out of the pot and gently pull the compost/root-ball into two pieces.
-I say gently but in reality you’re going to have to rip through some roots.
+The full DIY video for this gardening tip is above.
+Begin by taking the basil out of the pot and gently pulling the compost/root ball into two pieces.
+I say gently but in reality, you’re going to have to rip through some roots.
 Using a slow but firm action in this step helps minimize damage.
-Also try your hardest to not damage the stems of your plants.
+Also, try your hardest to not damage the stems of your plants.
 When you’re separating the plants try to handle the compost and roots and not the plants themselves.

 Step 2: Plant up the Healthiest

 Take up one half and have a look at the cross-section of plants.
-You’ll see that some plants are bigger and stronger than others and these are the ones that you want to target.
+You’ll see that some of the young plants are bigger and stronger than others.
+These are the ones that you ideally want to grow on individually.
 Gently pull and tease these larger plants out and use the smaller ones for your next meal.
 Take each decent basil plant and tuck it up into its own pot.
 Make sure that it’s not planted any deeper in the compost than it was in the original pot.

 Step 3: Pinch out the Growing Tips

 Once all of your plants are potted up, pinch out the growing tips.
 This means removing the top of the plant down to just above the last leaf node.
 That’s a place on the stem where leaves are growing from.
 This exercise is meant to remove all but a few leaves from the plant.
 Removing them will make the plant focus energy on developing a good root system.
 The best part of this step is that you can use all of those growing tips to make a nice pesto that very day.
 It also encourages a stronger and bushier plant.